 With every passing year and aging, the volume is lost in the face resulting in a sunken or gaunt appearance.
 If you have considered undergoing a facial rejuvenation procedure, but don’t think you’re ready for a face lift or other form of facial cosmetic surgery, Fat transfer injections could be the answer.

 By adding volume to the face with fat grafting, fullness is restored leaving patients looking more youthful and refreshed.
-There is also some evidence to suggest that fat grafting may actually improve the quality of the overlying skin.
+There is also some evidence to suggest that grafting may improve the quality of the overlying skin.

 The Fat Injections Advantage

-There are three different types of fat grafting techniques that can be used to transfer fat around your body.
+There are three different types of grafting techniques that can be used to transfer fat around your body.
 Each one has its own use and benefits.

-Micro Fat Grafting: This is when smaller fat particles are taken and used to correct fine lines on the face.
-It works similar to a dermal filler in that it corrects wrinkles, creases, etc. Another factor that sets a micro fat grafting apart from other dermal fillers is the length of time that the volume enhancement lasts.
+Micro Fat Grafting: This is when smaller particles are taken and used to correct fine lines on the face.
+It works similarly to a dermal filler in that it corrects wrinkles, creases, etc. Another factor that sets a micro fat grafting apart from other dermal fillers is the length of time that the volume enhancement lasts.
 Generally, the effects of fat injection can last years and in some cases, the effects last indefinitely.

 Nano Stem Serum: This is when fat-serum has been spun down in a centrifuge to a high concentration of stem cells.
 This serum of stem cells is used to improve the overlying skin’s appearance, texture, and quality.
 The effect is not immediate, but progressive, occurring over 2 months’ period.